answersLogoWhite

 Speed can be shown on a graph of position versus time, and acceleration can be shown on a graph of speed versus time.

-What is indicated on a speed graph?
+What measures acceleration on a speed-time graph?